Bacterial Vaginosis Overview

 Incidence and Prevalence of Bacterial Vaginosis

-Bacterial vaginosis accounts for 60% of vulvovaginal infections.
+Bacterial vaginosis accounts for 60 percent of vulvovaginal infections.
 Young adult women, particularly those who are sexually active, are most commonly affected.
 According to the Centers for Disease Control and Prevention (CDC), BV is the most common vaginal infection in women who are of childbearing age.
 In the United States, the condition often develops during pregnancy.

 Causes and Risk Factors for Bacterial Vaginosis